-From calm to ink, words we use that—surprisingly—can be traced back to words for heat.
+From calm to ink, here are some words we use that—surprisingly enough—can be traced back to words for heat.

-Calm is related to Old Spanish and Portuguese calma, which meant “heat of the day."
+Calm is related to Old Spanish and Portuguese calma, which meant “heat of the day,” according to the Oxford English Dictionary.
 That was the time when everything stopped for a while so people and animals could find some shade; the time when everything got quiet and calm.
-It comes from the Latin cauma for “burning heat."
-Now would be a good time to go find some shade and be still.
+It comes from the Latin cauma for “burning heat.”

-Day comes from Old English daeg, which is related to the words for “day” in other Germanic languages (dag in Swedish Danish, Tag German).
+Day comes from Old English daeg, which is related to the words for “day” in other Germanic languages (dag in Swedish Danish, Tag in German).
 Etymologists have traced it back to a root that also gave rise to Sanskrit dah, “to burn.”
-It shows up with its “hot” sense in Lithuatian dagas, “hot season,” and Old Prussian dagis, “summer."
-I think "burn season" may be more appropriate than "hot season" this summer.
+It shows up with its “hot” sense in Lithuanian dagas, “hot season,” and Old Prussian dagis, “summer.”

 Chafe comes from the French chauffer, “to warm.”
-It was used in English in the sense of warming things (this is how we get "chafing-dish"), but also for rubbing the limbs in order to warm them up, which led to the sense of “irritation through friction."
-What we need right now is a word for irritation through heat.
+It was used in English in the sense of warming things (this is how we get chafing-dish), but also for rubbing the limbs in order to warm them up, which led to the sense of “irritation through friction.”

-Something that is flagrant is glaring and obvious, like … something that is on fire!
+Something that is flagrant is glaring and obvious, like … something that is on fire.
 It comes from the Latin flagrare, “to burn.”
 Flagrant was indeed used to mean “fiery” for a time, but now the metaphorical meaning seems to be more popular.
-However, I will not take exception if you were to exclaim, "this day is positively flagrant!"

-Effervescense comes from the Latin exfeverscere, “to begin to boil,” which is based on fervere, “to be hot.”
-(The root that also gives us fervid, fervent, and fervor).
-The word has lost the hot part of its sense leaving us with just the bubbly part.
-Cold effervescent Champagne for everyone!
+Effervescence comes from the Latin exfeverscere, “to begin to boil,” which is based on fervere, “to be hot.”
+(The root also gives us fervid, fervent, and fervor.)
+The word has lost the hot part of its sense, leaving us with just the bubbly part.

-Ink can be traced all the way back to the Greek form that also gave us "encaustic," meaning “to burn in,” and referring to the process of burning wax paints onto objects to make the colors stay.
-Thankfully, we don’t have to use fire to burn our words onto the page anymore, although my hot computer is kind of burning my wrists right now.
+Ink can be traced all the way back to the Greek form that also gave us encaustic, meaning “to burn in,” and referring to the process of burning wax paints onto objects to make the colors stay.
+Thankfully, we don’t have to use fire to burn our words onto the page anymore.

-For as long as it’s been in English, "phlegm" has been associated with mucus and phlegmatic humor (from the theory of the 4 humors).
-The phlegmatic humor has always been thought of as the cold, clammy one, but the word "phlegm" relates back to the Ancient Greek phlegma, which referred to inflammation or the clamminess caused by being heated, which in turn relates back to the Ancient Greek for “burn” or “blaze."
-And about the image of burning phlegm, I have nothing more to say.
-Apologies.
+For as long as it’s been in English, phlegm has been associated with mucus and phlegmatic humor (from the theory of the four humors).
+The phlegmatic humor has always been thought of as the cold, clammy one, but the word phlegm relates back to the Ancient Greek phlegma, which referred to inflammation or the clamminess caused by being heated, which in turn relates back to the Ancient Greek for “burn” or “blaze.”